 I’ll admit I hadn’t tried cauliflower rice myself until I made a cauliflower risotto with asparagus and mushrooms last year.
-In fact, being totally honest I was a bit skeptical that cauliflower rice was just one of those trends that over-hyped the ingredient because it allowed for a low-carb substitute for rice.
+In fact, being totally honest I was a bit skeptical of the cauliflower trend.

-My experience of cauliflower growing up was mainly fairly plain boiled as a side or maybe as cauliflower cheese (the UK’s equivalent of mac and cheese, but with cauliflower and often a slightly mustard-spiked cheese sauce).
-It wasn’t exactly something I associated with having much flavor in itself.
-More recently, I used it in a roasted cauliflower and eggplant salad which I really enjoyed, but I always assumed it was more to do with the eggplant and herby dressing.
+More recently, though, I used it in a roasted cauliflower and eggplant salad which I really enjoyed.
+Initially, I put that down to being more due to the eggplant and herby dressing.
 Plus, roasting makes everything good, I think (which is part of what made me try roasted cauliflower steak with salsa verde).

 This would make a great salad to take to a potluck as it won’t wilt like a lettuce-based salad, plus it’s fantastic for lunch.
 It’s full of flavor, satisfying and healthy.
 It’s easy to make too, so really you have no excuse not to give it a try.
 We were certainly won over and I hope you will be too.